KamilleModules/Ekom/doc/database/database.md

 - all the products in a product card have the same attributes, and differ only by a variation of attribute values
 - it's the product that holds the price, not the product card

+Another way of thinking of the product is: the product is the entity in ekom that holds the ean code.
+So, for instance if you want to sell 3 products as a pack and make that a new product, then you need to create a new product in ekom, with its own ean, and somehow bind the 3 products to this pack product (note: at the time of writing, this system with packed products is not implemented, but this is how it's supposed to work).